ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-arch.md

 * vRealize Log Insight (vRLI)
 * vRealize Network Insight (vRNI)

-This enables system administrators to monitor, manage and troubleshoot VMware NSX.
+This enables system administrators to monitor, manage, and troubleshoot VMware NSX.
 The vROps Management Pack for VMware NSX provides visibility into the network topology.
 NSX dashboards provide a quick overview of the NSX environment and the health of its components.
 Correlation between NSX objects and vSphere objects enables easy troubleshooting.

 vROps uses the management pack to poll VMware NSX for configuration, performance, and support data.
-On behalf of vROps, the Management Pack translates the polling requests into REST API calls to retrieve the required data from NSX Manager.
+On behalf of vROps, the Management Pack converts the polling requests into REST API calls to retrieve the required data from NSX Manager.

 The NSX components need to be configured to send syslog to vRLI.